Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 **Journal of Keeper Ukusevi, Librarian of the Old-Bent-Leg Archives** **9th hour of the 206th day of the 417th year of Punishment.**

-*”Helplessness is like a heavy blanket: It smothers at the same time as it comforts."*
+*"Helplessness is like a heavy blanket: It smothers at the same time as it comforts."*

 It has been five days since the coming of the Gao, and Garr-avf’s words will not grant me any peace by leaving my head.
 I hear them when I sit and compose my thoughts.
 I hear them when I try to comfort the faithful, and when I recite the Long Chant.
 I put them to the page now in the hopes that perhaps my pen can do what thought alone could not, and make sense of them.

 How can helplessness be comfortable?
 What does that mean?

 My late teacher, Iskoritr, taught me to work backwards in these situations.
-“Begin at the end,” he would say, “If an answer to the big question eludes you, ask smaller questions.
-You may find that even small questions are very large on the inside.”
+"Begin at the end," he would say, "If an answer to the big question eludes you, ask smaller questions.
+You may find that even small questions are very large on the inside."

 What is comfort?